dwarvesf/playground/Engineering/Frontend/WAI-ARIA.md

 ## What is WAI-ARIA?
 Before semantic elements like `<nav>` or `<footer>` were introduced that define specific features of a web page, some developers would rely on JavaScript libraries that generate a bunch of **nested `<div>`s**, then styled them with CSS and controlled with JavaScript.

 The website still works fine and behaves normally.
 The problem comes when the site is used by a user dependent on assistive technologies, tools that help users with disabilities interact with websites (by speaking the content or information out loud, zoom into the content at the cursor position etc.).
 If those tools cannot make any sense of what the components are since no semantics were provided, they cannot assist their users.
-WAI-ARIA provides 3 main features: [**Roles**](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Roles), [**States** and **Properties**](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Attributes) to solve this problem, giving an opportunity to add attributes to content and components that make them **meaningful** and enhance **accessibility**.
+WAI-ARIA provides 3 main features: **Roles**, **States** and **Properties** to solve this problem, giving an opportunity to add attributes to content and components that make them **meaningful** and enhance **accessibility**.

 ### Roles:
 WAI-ARIA roles define **what that HTML is or does**, add the required additional information in cases the markup does not provide the required role.
 If we write `<a role="button">`, the screen reader will recognize it as a button.
 You can also use roles to describe sections on a web page such as `navigation`, `main` or `banners` etc.

+> Detailed documentation about **WAI-ARIA Roles** from MDN [[here](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Roles)]

 ```javascript
 <ul role="menu">